NAZI BEER HALLS IN MUNICH

 WILLIAM SHIRER (The Rise and Fall of the Third Reich, 1960)

 On September 12, 1919, a young Adolf Hitler (in league with a few of his army colleagues) made a visit to one of the weekly meetings of the DAP at the deep of the poor illuminated Sterneckerbrau.
-That very meeting becomes history due to a battle of words between Hitler and one of the 40 of attendees (the preserved attendance list includes 41 names, including Hitler), graced with enormous attention in ‘Mein Kampf’ and also in the recalling of Anton Drexler.
+That very meeting becomes history due to a battle of words between Hitler and one of the 40 attendees (the preserved attendance list includes 41 names, including Hitler), graced with enormous attention in ‘Mein Kampf’ and also in the recalling of Anton Drexler.
 As early as October 1919, four months after the signing of the Versailles Peace Treaty in Paris and a month after Hitler had joined the party, the DAP provided itself with its first headquarter in Munich.
 Just at this small room with a separate entrance from the Sterneckstrasse alley, the party committee had formed (starting from January 1920) the core of the future values of the Nazi movement and its programmer, which would fall into oblivion only as of the fall of the Third Reich years later.
-To wide practical and historical extent, the party was indeed created within this location just as it was.
+To a wide practical and historical extent, the party was indeed created within this location just as it was.

 Even before the end of 1919 the German Workers’ Party, at Hitler’s insistence, set up its headquarters in a dark, vaultlike cellar room in the Sternecker beer hall.
 The rent was fifty marks; in co-signing the lease Hitler again gave his occupation as “painter.”
 A table and a few borrowed chairs were placed in the room, a telephone installed, and a safe obtained for the membership cards and the party treasury.